Computational Tools for Diachronic Linguistics

 What is not open

-The audit-fix tooling logs (per-author error counts, per-Stanza-checkpoint diff statistics) are internal until the v0.5 release notes ship.
+The audit-fix tooling logs (per-author error counts, per-Stanza-checkpoint diff statistics) are internal until the v0.5 release notes release.
 Funding-side materials and draft grant applications stay in the private repo.
 Per the project's data-management policy, raw OCR scans of secondary editions that are still in copyright are not republished; only the PROIEL annotation layer on top of them.

 Citation